Installation#

 dev: This installs all jupyter dependencies and developement tools for testing and building docs.

-conda_dev: For installation using a mamba environment with a few PyPI dependencies for development tools.
+conda_dev: For installation using a conda environment with a few PyPI dependencies for development tools.

 Testing that things are working#